Paul Caraway

-Paul Wyatt Caraway (December 23, 1905 – December 13, 1985) was a lieutenant general in the United States Army and the 3rd High Commissioner of the United States Civil Administration of the Ryukyu Islands.
+Paul Wyatt Caraway (December 23, 1905 – December 13, 1985) was an American military officer who was the 3rd High Commissioner of the United States Civil Administration of the Ryukyu Islands.
+He held the rank of lieutenant general in the United States Army.

 He was the son of two influential Arkansas Senators, Hattie Caraway and Thaddeus Caraway.
 Caraway graduated from the United States Military Academy in 1929.
 He also graduated from Georgetown University with a law degree and taught law at West Point.
 He served on the General Staff for the United States Department of War before becoming deputy chief-of-staff to General Albert Coady Wedemeyer during World War II.
 He served in numerous other positions, including accompanying Vice President Richard Nixon on a tour of Asia.
 Following the Korean War, he became head of Army Research and Development.
 He never saw combat.

-Caraway held major influence as High Commissioner during the 1960s.
-He brought a new sense of economic prosperity to the island chain, turning it from one of the poorest area of Japan to one of the wealthier in east Asia.
+Caraway held major influence as High Commissioner of the Ryukyu Islands during the 1960s.
 He lowered electric prices and arrested several prominent banking figures for fraud, revamping the local banking industry in the process.
-Despite this, many Okinawans saw him as autocratic.
+Despite this, many Okinawans saw him as autocratic and see him as a symbol of absolute power in Okinawa's military rule.
 He refused to allow any increase in self-rule or autonomy, vetoing any bill from the local legislature that brought the islands closer to Japan and crushing autonomy movements.
 He resisted reform efforts from Ambassador to Japan Edwin O. Reischauer and President John F. Kennedy.
 He resigned from the office and the military in August 1964.